dolmades/dolmades-cli/docs/MAIN.md

 ...
 ```

-Now choose a game of your liking and instruct `goglizer` to download the ingredients and create a corresponding dolmade file using the `-d` parameter.
+Now choose a game of your liking and instruct `goglizer` to download the ingredients and create a corresponding dolmade file using the `-d` parameter:
 ```
 ./goglizer -d=broken_sword_3__the_sleeping_dragon
 ```